 Pocatello counseling and mindfulness for anxiety, stress, trauma and unresolved memories.
 Located next to Idaho State University in Pocatello.
 Call me 208-557-8603.

-I address life patterns such as anxiety, addiction and compulsion.
-I specialize in resolving unprocessed and traumatic memories.
+I address life patterns such as anxiety, addiction and compulsion, and specialize in resolving unprocessed and traumatic memories.
 Let me be your guide, consultant or mentor for working with the complexities of living in the twenty first century.

 Take stock of how things are going for you.

 Do you wonder if there’s more to life than the problems that weigh you down?
 Perhaps you worry about the future or feel guilty about the past.
 You want to be present when you are with those you love but instead you feel distracted by intrusive thoughts.
 Or you are surrounded by breathtaking beauty yet you can’t quite take it in.
 Instead it feels as if something is wrong.
 Something is missing.
 What happened to joy?
 This website is about exploring what is holding you back from living the life you deserve.
 When you rediscover your natural wisdom and power, you can work through obstacles and move ahead.
 You can live life fully.

 In general, psychotherapy is a process whereby thoughts, beliefs, motivations, conflicts, and behaviors are explored to solve problems and improve emotional, social, or intellectual functioning.
 Contemplative psychotherapy is an orientation towards these issues making use of both Eastern and Western psychology, mindfulness, awareness, and body based practices.
 When you work with me you connect to your personal power to address your stress, anxiety or trauma.
 Whereas in other approaches there is an emphasis on changing thoughts or finding quick solutions, when you work with me, we work to identify the root causes of your issues and resolve them.

 Find the inherent wisdom of turning towards what you are experiencing.

 When you engage in counseling with me you learn how to turn toward what you are experiencing in a way that brings out your empowerment.
 This can be a valuable lifelong skill.